Due to COVID-19, our programs have moved online.

 The QR anti-Archive video animations can be found here: https://queeryingreligion.weebly.com/anti-archive.html

 Ecology and Spirituality – An exploration of the ways in which faith, religions and spiritualities interact with the world around us.
 For more info, follow us on FB.

 Grief Support Sharing Circles -Everyone grieves in his or her own unique way.
 When someone you love dies, you may feel angry, isolated, sad, guilty or lonely.
 The grief support sharing circle is an informal, drop-in mutual support group for students who have experienced a death, as well as students experiencing anticipatory grief.

 The Student Christian Movement (SCM) – The SCM is a student-led movement passionate about justice, community and spirituality, engaging the prophetic teachings of the revolutionary Jesus.
 As an ecumenical movement, the SCM includes people of many faiths and beliefs seeking to explore and challenge the Christian tradition.
 The SCM at U of T hosts radical Bible studies, creative workshops, and discussions.
 Follow the SCM University of Toronto on FB for events and programs.

 Worship and Prayer – ECUT promotes and participates in worship opportunities at both our base colleges, Emmanuel College and Knox College, and on an ecumenical basis.
-During the academic year, Knox College (Presbyterian Church in Canada) worship takes place on Tuesdays at 4:10 pm and morning communion on Wednesdays at 8:30 am, both in the chapel.
-Emmanuel College’s (United Church of Canada) weekly worship takes place on Wednesdays at 1:30 pm in the chapel.
+During the academic year, Knox College (Presbyterian Church in Canada) worship takes place on Tuesday afternoons and morning communion on Wednesdays.
+Emmanuel College’s (United Church of Canada) weekly worship takes place on Wednesday afternoons.